maybeanerd/iu-tech-talk/slides.md

 ---
+layout: statement
+---

+# Ok, we know the basics of the game

+## How do we make this part of the Fediverse?

+---

-# Whats this ActivityPub thing?
+# First, we need to understand ActivityPub
 <br>

 ## It's a W3C standard, finalized in 2018